PoCInnovation/Open-Zero/README.md

 [A3C](https://paperswithcode.com/method/a3c) methods, unlike synchronous methods, use multithreading to get a larger amount of training data, making it faster to have promising result with the AI.

-The AI instanciates as much worker as possible, each of these worker work on a copy of the global network.
+The AI instanciates as much workers as possible, each of these worker work on a copy of the global network.
 Once a worker has finished an episode of training, it updates the global network and starts a new episode with a copy of the latest global network.
 This method allows a faster training, but the wider variety of training data gives it a higher quality training and better result.

 ![Schema](./.github/assets/a3c.jpg)